 The answer is: It depends!

-> That answer may sound rather vague and unhelpful, but it’s the most realistic response to this question.
+That answer may sound rather vague and unhelpful.
+It is, however, the most realistic response to this question.
 The 4% rule will likely apply to most retirement withdrawal scenarios.
-However, you need to be aware of some limitations that govern its application:
+You do need to be aware of some limitations that govern its application:

-> - Portfolio risk exposure: Generally speaking, a balanced portfolio with low to medium risk exposure (50:50 or 40:60 stocks/bonds) should be able to withstand an annual 4% withdrawal rate.
+- Portfolio risk exposure: Generally speaking, a balanced portfolio with low to medium risk exposure (50:50 or 40:60 stocks/bonds) should be able to withstand an annual 4% withdrawal rate.

 - Rate of Return exposure: A portfolio that consistently returns sub-optimal rates of return over a longer period of time, will not be able to sustain a consistent 4% depletion rate.

 - Retirement time horizon exposure: If you are looking at early retirement (in your late 40s or early 50s), that gives your portfolio a shorter growth period (as opposed to retiring in your 60s or early 70s).
 As a result, you’ll likely need to settle for a lower withdrawal rate earlier on during retirement.